AI agents, applied

 Model

-the weights themselves — Qwen, DeepSeek, mxbai-embed, Claude (closed weights), GPT (closed weights), etc. Distributed as .safetensors, typically from Hugging Face for open-weights models.
+the weights themselves — Qwen, DeepSeek, mxbai-embed, Claude (closed weights), GPT (closed weights), etc. Distributed as .safetensors or some equivalent format, typically from Hugging Face.

 Runtime / inference engine

-the code that runs the matmuls — llama.cpp, MLX, vLLM, SGLang, mlx-lm, antirez’s ds4 for single-model specialised cases.
+the code that uses the weights for inference — llama.cpp, MLX, vLLM, SGLang, mlx-lm, antirez’s ds4 for single-model specialised cases.
 Where the compute happens.

 Server / daemon